-As part of an omnichannel strategy, consumers expect uncomplicated checkout features with flexible payment options such as Zip.
-Zip’s buy now, pay later platform offers the option to pay for a purchase in four equal installments over six weeks.
+As part of an omnichannel ecommerce strategy, consumers expect uncomplicated checkout features with flexible payment options such as Zip.
+Zip’s Buy Now, Pay Later platform offers the option to pay for a purchase in convenient installments over time.
 Brands that meet this demand of flexible payment are rewarded, with 89% of shoppers saying flexible payments make buying decisions faster and easier, according to research from Linnworks.

 - Upgrade your technology, especially your mobile channel.

-Mobile plays an indispensable role in your omnichannel commerce strategy.
+Mobile plays an indispensable role in your omnichannel ecommerce strategy.
 On average, 47% of buying journeys begin on smartphones, according to research from Linnworks.